fabbing/obts_exn/README.md

 * Nested handlers
   * Multiple handlers, multiple traps
   * Raise and reraise
+* Backtraces
+  * One advantage of raising with debugging information
+  * The multiple kinds of raise
 * Bonus: Default handler
   * Runtime's default exception handler